 This is where we have run into “the ugly”.
 Getting the oil level in the pump exactly right has required a fair amount of trial and error.
 There's a site glass on the front of the pump, but it's not entirely accurate.
 It can read that it's properly filled when the pump is off, but once the pump kicks on, the oil level increases (due to turbulence and/or trapped oil in the pump).
 This leads to a fine mist of oil spraying all over the place from the pump vent.
 The oil spraying also happens if the pump can't pull a vacuum for some other reason.
 It's a hot mess – literally.
 The pump overheats, and you have to push the button to reset, then it waits an hour before it cools down enough to try again.

 We've never had a batch fail, but we have had several oil sprays and resets.
 I was advised by support at Harvest Right to put a sock over the vent to contain the spray.
 This helps, but it's still messy.
-I'm sure other people would probably develop a system to refill just right faster than we did, but I can also tell that it's not an uncommon problem from watching the forums.
+Avoiding the problem is much better.

 - Want more options for long term, healthy food storage that your family will enjoy eating?